 While unrelated, note that Daimler and Volvo just agreed to share the market place when it comes to hydrogen heavy-duty vehicles.
 Daimler Truck and the Volvo Group signed a letter of intent to establish a joint venture to “develop, produce and commercialise fuel cell systems for heavy-duty vehicle applications and other use cases”.
 While non-binding, expect the conclusion of the agreement by the end of the year.
 Daimler then intends to bundle all of their current fuel cell activities in the joint venture as the two partners aim to achieve series production “in the second half of the decade”.

-Still, for the light-weight logistics segment, Mitsubishi as part of Daimler trucks will take the lead.
+Still, for the lightweight logistics segment, Mitsubishi will take the lead as part of Daimler Trucks.
 Fuso already last October presented the Vision F-Cell at the Tokyo Motor Show.
 The latest concept is the eCanter F-CELL, the hydrogen version of the eCanter, only with a range of 300 kilometres and refuelling in less than ten minutes.
 Daimler has yet to publish plans for series production but last said they would generally target 2022 to upscale.

 - ADVERTISEMENT -